 If your business experiences seasonal peaks, promotional surges, or internal staffing gaps, keeping your marketing on track can be tough.
 Whether you run a boutique hotel, a landscaping business, dental office, or retail shop, one thing is certain—your message still needs to reach your audience, no matter what’s happening behind the scenes.

-That’s where fractional marketing support shines: a flexible, cost-efficient way to get expert-level marketing support for your small business—only when you need it.
+That’s wherefractional marketing support shines: a flexible, cost-efficient way to get expert-level marketing support for your small business—only when you need it.

 What Is Fractional Marketing Support?